uio-bmi/immuneML/docs/source/galaxy/galaxy_dataset.rst

   (this name should be specified when importing the dataset later in immuneML), the dataset type and size, and a link to download the raw data files.

-- Archive: dataset generation: a .zip file containing the complete output folder as it was produced by immuneML.
-This folder contains the output of the DatasetExport instruction including raw data files.
+- create_dataset.yaml: the YAML specification file that was used by immuneML to create the dataset.
-  Furthermore, the folder contains the complete YAML specification file for the immuneML run, the HTML output and a log file.
+  This file can be downloaded and altered (for example to export files in AIRR format, or use non-standard import parameters), and run again using the 'Advanced' interface.

-- immuneML dataset: Galaxy collection containing all relevant files for the new dataset.
+- immuneML dataset: a Galaxy collection containing the immuneML dataset in Pickle format.